tari-labs/tari-university/layer2scaling/layer2scaling-landscape/PITCHME.md

 <u>Consensus</u>

-State updates between two parties are done via digitally signed and hash-locked transfers as the consensus mechanism, called balance proofs, which are also secured by a time-out.
+State updates between two parties are done via digitally signed and hash-locked transfers as the consensus mechanism, called balance proofs, which are also secured by a time-out

 ![Raiden](https://github.com/tari-labs/tari-university/raw/PullRequest12/layer2scaling/layer2scaling-landscape/sources/Raiden.PNG)